Open In Colab Open in Kaggle

 Section 4: The magic in the data#

-It’s straightforward to write down the encoder-decoder transformer used by TrOCR–it’s conceptually quite similar to the original transformer as outlined in Vaswani et al. (2017).
-What makes the model tick (and potentially break) is a training pipeline that ensures good generalization.
+It’s straightforward to write down the encoder-decoder transformer used by TrOCR – it’s conceptually similar to the original transformer as outlined in Vaswani et al. (2017).
+What is special about this model is a training pipeline that ensures good generalization.
 It’s worth taking a look at the TrOCR paper to see the many different sources of data that are used to train the model:

-The model is then fine-tuned end-to-end on the IAM handwriting dataset, with heavy augmentation
+4. The model is then fine-tuned end-to-end on the IAM handwriting dataset, with extensive input data augmentations

-Let’s look at a few of these pieces in turn.
+Let’s look at a few of these concepts in a bit more detail.

 Section 4.1: Transfer learning#